 As well as frequently representing union and insurance backed individual Claimants, Charles is frequently instructed by local authorities, NHS Trusts, Schools/Colleges, airlines and employment agencies.
 He is well used to the marshalling of significant amounts of material in multi-day/week hearings.

 As well as an increasing appellate practice, Charles has also been involved in both judicial and non-judicial mediations and is now an accredited mediator himself.

 Instructions are accepted on a direct access basis.

-Henry & Others v.
-London Care & others
+Henry and Others v.
+London Care and others

 3 day preliminary hearing and impending EAT appeal concerning service provision change in the care industry.

 Valentine v.
 Thera East IRLR 878 - Before HHJ Richardson